 Some may have panic attacks, including feeling as if they are going crazy or going to die.

 Recent research has shown that desensitization or exposure therapy is helpful in treating food phobia.
-A study at Tulane University used a two part process to treat individuals with food phobias, using a cognitive behavior approach to change thought processes and a psychodynamic approach for discovering an pinpointing the exact cause of the fear.
-Their treatment used desensitization to help sufferers relax by first having the food which caused a reaction placed in front of the participants and discussing their fear.
-After that, participants worked with a dietician to try the foods in private, then at home and finally in public.
-Follow up one year after the study showed that participants were eating a more balanced diet.
+A study at Tulane University used a two-part process to treat individuals with food phobias, using a cognitive behavior approach to change thought processes and a psychodynamic approach for discovering and pinpointing the exact cause of the fear.
+Their treatment used desensitization to help sufferers relax by first having the food that caused a reaction placed in front of the participants and discussing their fear.
+After that, participants worked with a dietician to try the foods in private, then at home, and finally in public.
+Follow up literature one year after the study showed that participants were eating a more balanced diet.

 "Selective Eating May Be Food Phobia in Disguise," 2003, Feb 6, Ashley Lord, Tulane University